lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 ### 3. Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.
 - Click on the 3 dots [...] next to the data_ui file.
-- Click on "Edit" to open in Excel, then click "Edit in Excel" at the top of the sheet.
+- Click on "Edit" to open in Excel, then click "Edit Workbook" at the top of the sheet.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/edit_in_excel.gif)](#DontLink)